nicolay-r/blog/_posts/2023-10-01-llm-alignment.md

 ![alt text](https://raw.githubusercontent.com/nicolay-r/blog/master/img/2023-10-01-llm-alignment-logo.png)

-Let me share a quick summary and update on misalignment between LLM reasonining and manually annotated relations in mass media-news.
+Let me share a quick summary and update on misalignment between LLM reasoning and manually annotated relations in mass media-news.

 Almost a month ago we discovery the recent advanced in LLM reasoning.
 All the discussed and analyzed materials were formed into presentation with following slides (in Russian):